-- 1) Discuss the matter with the appropriate Division Chair for permission to proceed with the appropriate instructor. - 2) Make arrangements with the appropriate instructor to take the test. - 3) Complete an In-House Credit-by-Examination form at the Records Office. - 4) Pay the \$25 testing fee at the Business Office. - 5) Take the appropriate examination.
+- 1) Discuss the matter with the appropriate Division Chair for permission to proceed with the appropriate instructor. - 2) Make arrangements with the appropriate instructor to take the test. - 3) Complete an In-house Credit-by-Examination form at the Records Office, located in the Center for Student Services. - 4) Pay the \$25 testing fee at the Business Office. - 5) Take the appropriate examination.